Shared Solar Business Impact Report

 data collected from MGE generating units and purchased power.

-More information can be found in our 2019 Environmental and Sustainability Report
+More information can be found in our Corporate Responsibility and Sustainability Report

 The estimated solar energy produced annually is calculated based on expected first-year generation per share from our Shared Solar program arrays.

 The REC is a market-based instrument that represents the property rights to the environmental, social and other non-power attributes of renewable electricity generation.
 RECs are issued when one megawatt-hour (MWh) of electricity is generated and delivered to the electricity grid from a renewable energy resource.
 The Estimated Solar Energy Produced Annually divided by 1,000,000 kWh equals the number of RECs Retired.
 For every kWh subscribed in Shared Solar, MGE directly retires the RECs.
 This is an annual process that is tracked and verified through a third party, the Midwest Renewable Energy Tracking System, or M-RETS.
 Customers participating create higher demand for renewable energy which has a direct, positive effect on decisions to develop more renewable energy sources.

 The number of gasoline-powered cars removed per year is calculated utilizing the EPA Greenhouse Gas Equivalencies Calculator available at EPA.gov.

 Targeting net-zero carbon